M31-Capital/Investment_Theses/english/Audius (AUDIO).md

 Audius is a decentralized music streaming platform, that leverages blockchain technology to power distribution of music without the need for an intermediary third party (like a Universal Music, Spotify or Apple Music), directly allowing fans and their artists to interact with each other.

-## Background
+## Background & Investment Thesis

-Before diving into Audius and how they are looking to disrupt the music distribution space, we take a look at what the current industry looks like, and why we need these kinds of protocols to exist in order to democratize an increasingly gatekept legacy system.
+Before diving into Audius and how they are looking to disrupt the music distribution space, we take a look at what the current industry looks like, and why we think we need these kinds of protocols to exist in order to democratize an increasingly gatekept legacy system.

 ### Music Distribution is Highly Centralized, and Providers Abuse Power